python-poetry/poetry/docs/repositories.md

 {{% warning %}}
 Depending on your system configuration, credentials might be saved in your command line history.
-Many shells avoid saving command to history if it is prefixed by a space character.
-For more information, please refer to your shells manual.
+Many shells do not save commands to history when they are prefixed by a space character.
+For more information, please refer to your shell's documentation.
 {{% /warning %}}

 Once this is done, you can add dependencies to your project from this source.